 However, if there’s an issue with the thermocouple, the safety valve will shut even if the flame is still lit.

-By the way, Mr. Plumber will always come out and re-light your pilot for free.
 Use the schedule service button to get back in hot water!

 Common thermocouple problems include: